The Temple Healers

 He started dieting with gentle plants, known to transmit love and improve relationships.
 After several years focused on smaller plants, he then moved onto dieting larger plans and trees – known as ‘ani medicine’ (big medicine), used to heal more serious illnesses and conditions.
 He carried out a one year dieta with several different plants, including Chaikuni Rao, a plant famous amongst the Shipibo people.
 This is his favorite plant, which he claims fully opened his heart and healed him of his own childhood wounds.

 Tony has three children, and his youngest daughter, who has just turned 12, recently started training and dieting under his guidance.
 His core intention is to be of service for the betterment of his family and society at large.

 Jose Lopez Sanchez

-Jose is 33 years old and was born in the native community of Roya Boya.
+Jose was born in the native community of Roya Boya.
 He has three children, one of whom he is training in the Shipibo plant medicine tradition.

 Son of Ynes, Jose’s journey with the medicine started at the age of seven when his grandfather took on his tutorship.

 Jose’s grandfather taught in the traditional way, which meant that he started with drinking ayahuasca very intermittently, and dieting many different plants varying in length from three months to one year.
 His first dieta was one year of dieting ikaros, specifically arkanas (protection songs), and two more years of various plants.
 Jose started to drink regularly at the age of 10, whereupon his grandfather started to ‘open and direct’ the medicine of the many plants he had dieted.
 Between the ages of 11 and 15, he moved onto dieting big trees for many months at a time.